 Food for the Hungry's board is a diverse group of leaders.
-Board members serve as strategic advisors and work closely with the Global Executive Office to hold them accountable for FH’s ministry.
+Board members serve as strategic advisors and work closely with the President/CEO to hold them accountable for FH’s ministry.

 Francoise Andre, Board Member, Switzerland

 Andre joined Food for the Hungry’s board in 1999 after retiring as a social consultant in Switzerland.
 Married to a businessman, Andre traveled the world and developed a special interest in how microenterprise projects help impoverished communities recover economically.
 Her interest in Food for the Hungry stemmed from FH’s ministry of meeting both physical and spiritual needs.
 She believes that a dual-approach is necessary to effectively minister to the poor.
 Andre started working with impoverished communities in London as a child with her family.
 She continues to serve on FH’s board with a focus on encouraging the dignity and empowerment of vulnerable people.
 Andre is married with three children, who are currently all involved in missions.

 Lord Paul Boateng, The Rt Hon Lord Boateng P.C.
 D.L.
 Board Member, United Kingdom

 Boateng is an attorney, member of the British parliament and political activist.
 He served on the South African Council of Churches during the 1980s and served on Prime Minister Tony Blair’s cabinet.
 Serving as the United Kingdom’s High Commissioner to Africa, Boateng met FH Board Chair Ken Wathome during a political event.
 Interested in faith and economic development, Boateng became interested in FH’s work in Kenya and Uganda.
 He became a FH board member in 2009.
 Boateng is passionate about working with Africans to take ownership of the intellectual property and brand of their products.
 Boateng is married with five children and two grandchildren.